Feel the Drum Beat

 In Wind River Country the summer season also marks the beginning of powwow season.
-From May through September you can experience a true cultural event by attending a powwow on the Wind River Indian Reservation.
-It’s a chance to learn about other cultures, but it’s one of those educational experiences that is so entrancing you keep wanting to learn and see more.
+From May through August you can experience a true cultural event by attending a powwow on the Wind River Indian Reservation.
+It’s a chance to learn about the Eastern Shoshone and Northern Arapaho tribes and get caught up in the singing, drums and dancing.

 The grand entry showcases the regalia dancers wear.
 There is great pageantry to powwows with exquisitely constructed regalia that is handmade and includes feathers, shells, bones, beadwork and sometimes family heirlooms.
 Everything on the regalia usually has significance to the dancer.
 Seeing the regalia- including the bustles and headdresses- up close, you can see the intricacies and craftsmanship that goes into each piece, a pattern that makes the colors flash and swirl when the dancer begins to move.

 You can admire it, but don’t touch the regalia without asking first.

 Admission to powwows is free.
 Once there you’ll find all kinds of vendors selling fry bread, Indian stew and Indian tacos, as well as jewelry and other items.